silnrsi/wstr/src/content/docs/topics/input/other-input-methods.md

 ## Character pickers

-Character pickers (either hosted on a web site or on the user's device) present an array of characters and allow the user to select the desired ones.
+Character pickers (either hosted on a website or on the user's device) present an array of characters and allow the user to select the desired ones.
 This is generally a slower method for data input than a keyboard, but may be useful for entering small amounts of text.
 See the "Web-based pickers" and "Character Pickers" sections of this [Keyboard Systems Overview article][ss-keyboard-systems] for further details.

 ## USV entry